nosarthur/nosarthur.github.io/_posts/2020-07-08-gita-milestone4.md

 1. use multiple CPU cores for multiple repos
 1. switch to the next repo while waiting for the current one

-Note that the second solution doesn't require multiple CPU cores.
+The second solution doesn't require multiple CPU cores.
-Also the two can be easily combined.
+And the two solutions can be easily combined.

 The first solution is **parallelism**.
 For example, each core can work on one task.
 When a core finishes a task, it